-Would you know where to stay in Kamloops in British Columbia?
-I’ve got you covered!
+Would you know which Kamloops hotel was best when visiting the area?
+I've got you covered!

 My daughter started college in Oakville Canada last year, and up until that point, my only travels to Canada had been to Quebec.